Author: Nathan Coulter <[email protected]>

 Rationale

-when non-conforming data is encountered, not on the next call to [read]
+is encountered, not on the next call to read

-it.
-The question then arises: What to do with the data that has been
+then arises: What to do with the data that has been successfully decoded so

 In Tcl the return value in case of an error is normally an error message, so